 Phase 1: Setting Up Google Cloud

-This service account is what lets your local tool securely talk to Google’s servers without using your personal credentials.
+This identity is what lets your local tool talk to Google Cloud without using your personal login.

 Setup Highlights

-docai-form-parser. - Assign the role Document AI API User.
+docai-form-parser. - Assign only the roles the tool needs, such as Document AI API User for processor access.

-💡 Tip: Each processor comes with a unique ID that looks like
+💡 Processor ID tip: Each processor has a unique resource path that looks like

-You’ll paste this into your configuration file later.
+projects/your-project-id/locations/us/processors/1234567890abcdef.
+You’ll paste the project, location, and processor ID into your configuration file later.

 Phase 2: Configuring the Local Environment